LehaZhigimont/Taxi/README.md

 <h7> This program works with third party applications such as HDPlayer which displays information on the screenboard.
 It implements a line of taxis on the territory of the Minsk National Airport.
 Designed to control the queue.
 The screenboard show the current count and sequence.
 When registering a customer, printed a coupon with a number, if the customer has a priority, it moves in the queue.

-The program makes it possible to add to the queue, delete, move.
+The program makes it possible to add , delete, move to the queue.
 Change the printout information other than the number.
 See the history of the queues.
 Call the next in line on the speakerphone.

 ---
 ### <h7> Detailed about the project and [main tasks](https://github.com/LehaZhigimont/Taxi/blob/main/README.md#Main-tasks-of-this-project).